 Following a competitive application and interview process, ten colleges have been selected to host the first seminars:

-Registration pages for the Seminars can be found at www.nisod.org/events.
+Details for scheduled Seminars can be found at www.nisod.org/events.

-More information about NISOD/ACUE Seminars is available at www.nisod.org/seminars.
-For questions about the collaboration, contact Edward J. Leach at email@example.com or (512) 232-1430.
+Information about co-hosting a NISOD/ACUE Seminar is available at www.nisod.org/seminars.
+For questions about the collaboration, contact Edward J. Leach at firstname.lastname@example.org or (512) 232-1430.

 NISOD provides budget-friendly, high-quality, and faculty-focused programs and resources for community and technical colleges that want to make the most of their professional development dollars.
 For over 40 years, NISOD has aligned a wide array of benefits with the needs of our members, which explains why the American Association of Community Colleges named NISOD, “The country’s leading provider of professional development for community college faculty, staff, and administrators.”